 Column Description ORDER The recommended order of consumption of the BOM item in an operation.
-PART# The product code of the BOM item.
-DESCRIPTION The description of the BOM item.
+MATERIAL The material number of the BOM item.
+MATERIAL DESC The material description of the BOM item.
 REQ QTY The planned quantity of the BOM items required for the completion of the serial/lot for the operation.
-CONSUMED QTY The actual quantity of the BOM items consumed during the production. ИОМ The unit of measure (UOM) of the BOM item.
-SERIAL/LOT# The serial/lot of the raw material that was consumed.
+CONSUMED QTY The actual quantity of the BOM items consumed during the production.
+UOM The unit of measure (UOM) of the BOM item.
+SERIAL/ LOT# The serial/lot of the raw material that was consumed.
+LOWER QTY The lower tolerance quantity of the BOM item that can be consumed.
+UPPER QTY The upper tolerance quantity of the BOM item that can be consumed.
+SCRAP FACTOR The Percentage of this BOM item that is expected to be lost during production of the formulation.
+For example, if 100 units of Product XYZ is required with a scrap factor of 1%, then you should have a 101 units on hand when preparing to produce the product.
+STORAGE UNIT Unit currently storing the selected product.